 “But if you talk to these emperors about Humanity and Duty, and in their love of Humanity and Duty they stop their armies – their armies will rejoice in peace and delight in Humanity and Duty.
 Soon ministers will embrace Humanity and Duty in serving their sovereign, sons will embrace Humanity and Duty in serving their fathers, younger brothers will embrace Humanity and Duty in serving their elder brothers – and all of them will have abandoned profit.

-It is up to us to create a Virtual Agora that spans the globe to coordinate a massive cultural dialog.
+It is up to us to create a Virtual Agora and coordinate a massive cultural dialog that spans the globe.
 The World Wide Web is the startup prototype of this Learner virtual agora.
-Insofar it spreads, it will attract good fortune.
+Insofar it spreads it will bring good fortune.

 Since complexity increases the likelihood of turbulence, it risks bursting the levies of social conventions intended to contain and regulate it.
-Thus, info politicians must revitalize more and more sophisticated vocabularies and habits of communication.
-Otherwise, the roar of chaotic argument might degenerate once again into misinfo politics.
+Thus, info politicians must bring to bear more and more sophisticated vocabularies and habits of communication.
+Otherwise, the roar of chaotic argument could degenerate once again into misinfo politics.

-The latest temptation of info elites, to censor the Internet from the top down, and of proletarians, to cripple it from the bottom up (with viruses, hacking, flames, spam and other info litter), those are nothing more than pathetic denials of an ever-expanding information universe.
-Think of a colicky baby who twists his face away from his next spoonful of strained peas.
-Bewildered individuals and disoriented groups attempt to re-simplify their existence by lashing out against the latest complication they consider vulnerable to their abuse.
+The latest temptation of info elites, to censor the Internet from the top down, and of proletarians, to cripple it from the bottom up (with viruses, hacking, flames, spam and other info-litter), those are nothing more than pathetic denials of an ever-expanding information universe.
+Think of a colicky baby who twists away from his next spoonful of strained peas.
+Bewildered individuals and disoriented groups attempt to re-simplify their existence by lashing out against the latest complications they consider vulnerable to their abuse.
 Poor jerks.

 In pursuit of abundance, advanced practitioners of disinfo politics tend to disarm unilaterally and thus invite more military aggression.

-Other societies evolved up to info politics, but were destroyed militarily and disappeared from the historical record.
-Many budding peace societies were annihilated and rendered “prehistoric” because their managers promoted internal wealth and peace while hungry outsiders lingered outside: restless, militant and jealous.
+Many prior societies evolved up to info politics, but were destroyed militarily and disappeared from the historical record (they became “prehistoric”) because their managers promoted internal wealth and peace while hungry outsiders lingered outside: restless, militant and jealous.

 Note this tendency in the United States where military casualties used to be political poison.
 This public aversion to military casualties in particular and to militarism in general, tempts aggressive outsiders and internal militarists to inflict more damage.
 As their assaults grow bolder, better coordinated and more destructive, survivors revert to politics of misinformation and overt weapon tyranny: tempting options in a hypermilitarized world where knee-jerk panic trumps rational thought.